 Did you know families comprise nearly 40% of our country’s homeless population?
 Family Promise’s goal is to help these families find affordable housing and regain financial independence.

-If you’d like to help its cause, check out this adorable children’s art pin for $10.
-Can’t you just picture your grandma wearing it?
+If you’d like to help its cause, check out this coffee mug for $8.

-All the profits from this simple — yet gorgeous — Nora Necklace support trafficked women in Asia.
+All the profits from this simple — yet gorgeous — Grace Bracelet support trafficked women in Asia.

 Starfish Project provides women living in brothels with the educational, medical and emotional care they desperately need.